 - 2 ounces smoked cheddar cheese, grated

-- Cook macaroni according to package directions; rinse with cool water and drain.
+- Preheat oven to 350 degrees.
+Cook macaroni according to package directions; rinse with cool water and drain.

 - Meanwhile, melt butter in large saucepan over medium heat.
 Add flour and stir to mix well.
 Cook for 2-3 minutes.